Iradimed (NASDAQ:IRMD) Issues Q3 2019 Earnings Guidance

 Iradimed (NASDAQ:IRMD) issued an update on its third quarter 2019 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.14-0.16 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.16.
+The company provided earnings per share guidance of $0.14-0.16 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.16.
 The company issued revenue guidance of $9.7-10 million, compared to the consensus revenue estimate of $9.84 million.Iradimed also updated its FY 2019 guidance to $0.70-0.74 EPS.

-Iradimed (NASDAQ:IRMD) last announced its earnings results on Tuesday, April 30th.
-The medical equipment provider reported $0.11 EPS for the quarter, hitting the consensus estimate of $0.11.
+Iradimed (NASDAQ:IRMD) last announced its quarterly earnings data on Tuesday, April 30th.
+The medical equipment provider reported $0.11 earnings per share for the quarter, meeting the consensus estimate of $0.11.
 Iradimed had a net margin of 23.00% and a return on equity of 13.98%.
-The firm had revenue of $8.44 million for the quarter, compared to the consensus estimate of $8.38 million.
-On average, equities research analysts forecast that Iradimed will post 0.67 EPS for the current fiscal year.
+The firm had revenue of $8.44 million for the quarter, compared to analyst estimates of $8.38 million.
+Analysts expect that Iradimed will post 0.67 EPS for the current fiscal year.

-In related news, VP Brent Johnson sold 8,000 shares of the firm’s stock in a transaction on Wednesday, July 31st.
-The shares were sold at an average price of $22.68, for a total value of $181,440.00.
-Following the completion of the transaction, the vice president now directly owns 5,368 shares of the company’s stock, valued at $121,746.24.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Insiders sold 36,000 shares of company stock valued at $769,150 over the last three months.
-56.80% of the stock is owned by company insiders.
+In other news, VP Brent Johnson sold 8,000 shares of the business’s stock in a transaction dated Wednesday, July 31st.
+The shares were sold at an average price of $22.68, for a total transaction of $181,440.00.
+Following the completion of the sale, the vice president now directly owns 5,368 shares of the company’s stock, valued at $121,746.24.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Over the last three months, insiders have sold 36,000 shares of company stock valued at $769,150.
+56.80% of the stock is currently owned by insiders.

 About Iradimed